-You will find more detail for each of these responsibilities at: Web Link

-Metal Detecting Ethics: Web Link
+You will find more detail for each of these responsibilities at: web link to article Metal Detecting Ethics: web link to article

 Night Hawking.
 Night Hawking is metal detecting on public and private lands under the cover of darkness.
 As there is an increasing effort to curb the hobby by making more laws and greater enforcement of existing laws detectorist will out of desperation, turn to night hawking to detect and remove those remaining good targets.